carbonplan/research/articles/soil-carbon-comment/index.md

 ## Alternative approaches

-Carbon offsets are particularly challenging because they require effectively perfect calculations — even one ton of over-crediting causes a buyer’s claim of carbon neutrality to fall short. <Reference color={meta.color} data={sidenotes[9]}/>
+Carbon offsets are particularly challenging because they require effectively perfect calculations — even one ton of over-crediting causes a buyer’s claim of carbon neutrality to fall short. <Cite id='haya.2020'/>

 Perfection is a tall order in the face of conceptually complicated and empirically fraught problems like leakage and additionality.
 Achieving these standards is difficult even when the quantification science is mature and readily applied to carbon offset projects.
 In the case of soil carbon, where comprehensive measurement is challenging and there are few long-term public data sets from which to extrapolate trends, that task is even harder.